-The Women in Sport Commission is supported by the Public Affairs and Social Development through Sport Department.
+The Women in Sport Commission is supported by the Strategic Communications Department.

 The members of the IOC Women in Sport Commission constitute a diverse group of men and women representing different areas of the Olympic Movement.
 The IOC relies on their expertise, networks and influence to mainstream gender equality measures or promote specific policies on the international sports agenda.
 As an advisory body of the IOC Executive Board, the Women in Sport Commission benefits from the services and secretarial support of the IOC administration.

 The Commission members are elected for a period of four years, and meet once per year.
 The members are listed below.

 Aïcha GARAD ALI

 Princess Reema bint Bandar bin Sultan bin Abdulaziz AL-SAUD